 Student loans can help you pay for college, but they can also lead to trouble if you’re not careful.
 Too much debt can hold you back from meeting your financial goals and could delay important life milestones.
 It’s important to learn how to apply for a student loan that will help set you up for future success.

-This student loan guide will walk you through the process of how to borrow smart for college.
+This student loan application guide will walk you through the process of how to borrow smart for college.

 How Much to Borrow

 Student loans must be repaid with interest.
 Because of this, you’ll want to keep the amount you borrow to a minimum.
 Before you start your loan application, determine how much you can really afford.

 If you don’t have enough in savings, you might be tempted to fill the gap with student loans.
 But, remember to give yourself limits.